-The INRW program expects you to generate your own content this semester.
-However, there are situations and contexts within our courses where you will be asked to use generative artificial intelligence (GAI) tools to support your work as a writer.
-For example, GAI technologies such as ChatGPT work well as a starting point for written assignments, assisting you with brainstorming, outlining, generating ideas, and collecting basic information about a topic/idea.
+The FYC program expects you to generate your own content this semester.
+However, there are situations and contexts within our courses where you may use generative artificial intelligence (GAI) tools to support your work as a writer.
+For example, GAI technologies such as ChatGPT can work well as a starting point for written assignments, assisting you with brainstorming, outlining, generating ideas, and collecting basic information about a topic/idea.
 Note that the emphasis here is on "support."
 GAI programs have been shown to provide biased information, to circulate misinformation, and to generate writing that is, at best, mediocre.
-For these reasons, the INRW Program discourages you from using GAI technology to generate written products, however, we will teach you how to use GAI to assist you in refining your ideas and content.
-We will also teach you how to acknowledge the GAI program you have used, and how to identify which portions of the text you submit were produced by GAI.
-Not all instructors permit using GAI, so in courses outside of this one, you should talk directly with your professor to learn their GAI policy and you should not use GAI without your professor's permission and/or without proper attribution and citation.
+For these reasons, FYC discourages you from using GAI technology to generate content for you.
+If you have reason to use GAI to generate content with you, then we ask that you consult with your professor before doing so.
+If your professor approves your use, you should acknowledge the GAI program you have used, and you should identify which portions of the text you submit were produced by GAI.
+Using GAI content without your professor's permission and/or without proper attribution qualifies as plagiarism.